TERRY CREEK

 Catching fish in Terry Creek for testing.

-EPA selected the plan after extensive studies were conducted under the federal Superfund process, and with the concurrence of EPD.
+EPA selected the interim remedy in 2017 after extensive studies were conducted under the federal Superfund process, and with the concurrence of EPD.
 The plan can be found on EPA’s website.
+Implementation of the remedy involved capping and filling the former outfall channel while redirecting stormwater flow to a newly-constructed, state-of-the-art stormwater channel to the south.

-Since fish caught in Terry Creek waters were first tested in 1997, the quality of fish tissue has improved steadily.
-That improvement is reflected in relaxed state guidelines for fish consumption.
+Since fish caught in Terry Creek waters were tested in 1997, the quality of fish tissue has improved steadily, mainly by virtue of the removal action undertaken by Hercules/EPA.
+The improvement is reflected in relaxed state guidelines for fish consumption.
 Remedial actions completed in Terry Creek and at the Brunswick facility resulted in fewer restrictions on fish consumption as shown in the graph below.

 *Silver perch - Brunswick facility not likely source of restriction